LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version 2.261.0
+*Released*: 28 November 2022
+* WebDav helper for deleting directories and files: deleteWebDavResource()
+* Allow for container GUID to be used instead of containerPath in webdav helpers

 ### version 2.260.0
 *Released*: 28 November 2022
 * Updates for Admin page consistency